inigolabs/inigo-py/examples/flask/README.md

-## Starwars Example
+## StarWars Flask Example

-This is the simplest Flask and Graphene graphql application with Inigo middleware
+This is a simple Flask StarWars GraphQL application using Graphene with Inigo middleware

 <br/>